Quick Answer

 Can I use bagged coleslaw mix instead of shredding cabbage?

-Yes, and I’d recommend it.
+Yes, and this is the recommended approach.
 A 14 oz bag of coleslaw mix replaces the cabbage and carrots entirely and cuts prep time to almost nothing.

 Does this recipe work for beginners?